Sweetzia/bkawaii_creations/README.md

 **Deployment**

-Deployment
-The project is stored in a GitHub repository and hosted on Heroku.
+**The project is stored in a GitHub repository and hosted on Heroku.**

 I followed the next steps to deploy Bkawaii Creations on the [GitHub][8] pages:
 * Log into GitHub.